Last Updated on March 31, 2019

 (Note: As of 2019, the Google Text service no longer exists.)

-Okay, not my entire life, but a quality two hours of my life were saved from post office purgagory due to that wondrous little widget known as Google Text, which I first heard about a few week’s ago on Gadling.
-For the first few days, I played with Google Text as if it were 20Q, trying to stump it with any question I could think of.
+Okay, not my entire life, but a quality two hours of my life were saved from post office purgatory due to that wondrous little widget known as Google Text, which I first heard about a few weeks ago on Gadling.
+For the first few days, I played with Google Text as if it were 20Q [Note: This site is now defunct.], trying to stump it with any question I could think of.
 What are the locations of every Yolato in NYC?
 Is there still a Daffy’s on Sixth Ave.?
 What is Elton John’s real name?

 Part of my challenge was seeing how little info I could send to QT and still get an accurate response.
 When I made the Elton inquiry, I simply typed “Elton John’s real name.”
 In under 15 seconds, I had my response.
 (Reginald Kenneth Dwight, for those not near their cell.)

 I used GT more like a game than an actual practical device for the first few weeks.
 Co-workers and interns alike were getting irked by my insistence to “see if Google Text knows it!”
 When one intern pointed out how it had failed her the night before, I had her retrace her steps, then pointed out what she’d done wrong before assuring her GT wouldn’t let her down next time.

 It was only today that I discovered how GT could be a life-saving device — and not only for myself.
 I believe this free service may have saved the woman behind the passport desk from my attempting homicide.